Luis Urías Preview, Player Props: Red Sox vs. Astros

-Luis Urias -- with a slugging percentage of .393 in his past 10 games, including two extra-base hits -- will be in action for the Boston Red Sox versus the Houston Astros, with Jose Urquidy on the hill, on August 23 at 8:10 PM ET.
+The Boston Red Sox, including Luis Urias and his .393 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+In his most recent game he had a hitless performance (0-for-3) against the Astros.

 Luis Urías Game Info & Props vs. the Astros